Epic Urgent & Family Care - Palatine is operating under new ownership & new name of LocalMD Urgent Care from March 20th, 2026.

 Upper Respiratory Infection

-We suggest going straight to your urgent care in Palatine if your child is experiencing the following respiratory symptoms:
+We suggest going straight to your urgent care in Streamwood if your child is experiencing the following respiratory symptoms:

 • Dry diapers (for more than 8 hours)